Robert A. Knox Professor

 - Email: firstname.lastname@example.org

 Jonathon Lee Simon, MPH, DSc, Director of the Center for Global Health & Development, leads scientific and strategic efforts of the CGHD.
-Dr. Simon is also Chair of the Department of International Health and Robert A. Knox Professor at Boston University School of Public Health.
+Dr. Simon is also the Robert A. Knox Professor at Boston University School of Public Health.
 He received his Bachelor of Science in Conservation and Resource Studies from the University of California at Berkeley; his MPH is also from UC Berkeley.
 Dr. Simon received his Doctorate of Science from the Harvard University School of Public Health, having completed dissertation research on the changing demography of Dhaka, Bangladesh.

 Dr. Simon has had extensive experience working in Africa and South Asia, particularly on issues including child survival, infectious diseases, and capacity strengthening.
 For the past seven years, he has been part of a core research team at the CGHD evaluating the social and economic impact of the HIV/AIDS epidemic while maintaining an active role in the center’s ongoing child survival research work.
 He serves as Principal Investigator (PI) of an applied research project on orphans and vulnerable children.
 He remains involved in the technical work on HIV economics and program evaluation studies.
 Dr. Simon teaches a master’s-level course on the history of the public health movement and advises doctoral students.